-The Community Stewardship Award: The Rosebud Beautification Committee.
+The Community Stewardship Award presented to: The Rosebud Beautification Committee.

-The J. Laslo Legacy Award: Rod and Beth Vergouwen and Family
+The J. Laslo Legacy Award presented to: Rod and Beth Vergouwen and Family

 The J. Laslo Legacy Award is named in honour of the retirement of long-term Wheatland County employee Jim Laslo.
 During his career, Jim was the Agricultural Fieldman, and then General Manager of Agriculture, Community, and Protective Services.
-Jim’s passion for education, outreach about agricultural conservation initiatives and dedication to harnessing the innovation of the agricultural community, lead to the uptake of sustainable agriculture practices throughout the municipality.
+Jim’s passion for education and outreach about agricultural conservation initiatives, and dedication to harnessing the innovation of the agricultural community, lead to the uptake of sustainable agriculture practices throughout the municipality.

 The J. Laslo Legacy Award is awarded to an agricultural producer in Wheatland County that has shown exemplary leadership in the implementation of beneficial management practices on their farm.
 The winner will have shown dedication to reducing the environmental impacts of their operation and has an interest in promoting lessons from their efforts to others in the industry.